-Have you ever wondered how wearables connect to a smartphone?
+Have you ever wondered how wearables connect to your smartphone?
 How do they “know” to send data to your phone specifically?
 What type of connection do they use?
 How does it work?
 Read on, and we’ll do our best to answer these questions.

 Why Do Wearables Connect to Other Devices?